cmu-delphi/delphi-epidata/docs/api/covidcast-signals/dsew-cpr.md

 Hospital admissions are reported with a lag of 2 days, but since the CPR is not updated on weekends, lag effectively varies from 2-4 days.

+Vaccination signals are reported with a lag of 1 day (current data available as of 6:00am ET on the day of reporting), but since the CPR is not updated on weekends, lag effectively varies from 1-3 days.

 ## Source and Licensing